terrencesingularity/patsypoems/README.md

 # Patsy Poetry

 This repository gathers the poems, sonnet sequences, fragments, and formal studies that belong to my ongoing Patsy project.
+|
+It's abouta  woman I should have known was in Brooklyn when I lived there for five years in the 90s.
+But somehow, when I look back now, I did not know she was there.
+Right now March 31, 2026, this is the part I have been struggling with.
+Even though I saw her at a party on Avenue D in Manhattan, and there ensued a kind of exchange and subsequent drama--it ended with her turning away from me without speaking, twice.
+And somehow, after that, it was as if the very knowledge of her was withdrawn from my mind.
+It was not like normal forgetting.

 At the center of the work is a single figure, a single absent woman, and a single continuing pressure on memory: Patsy as presence, riddle, threshold, and governing form.
 These poems are attempts to hold that pressure in language without explaining it away.